Fruit Flies vs. Gnats: What’s the Difference?

 Behavior:

-Gnats may be seen flying individually or in small groups around decomposing matters and rotten organic materials.
+Gnats may be seen flying individually or in small groups around decomposing matter and rotten organic materials.
 On the other hand, a fruit fly usually hovers in big groups and likes to swarm around rotten and overripe fruits, vegetables, drinks, and other food items.

 Things that attract them: